Skialith/BUPT-JP-Program_Java-Mini-Project-2023/README.md

-# BUPT-JP-Program_Java-Mini-Project-2023
-EBU4201 Introductory Java Programming 2022/23
+# EBU4201 Introductory Java Programming 2022/23
-Mini Project
+## Mini Project
-Task 1 [30 marks]
+### Task 1 [30 marks]
 SumItUp is a simple application for children where they can practise their counting and adding skills (see Figure 1).

 Figure 1 First launch with some input values entered

 A random number of Rabbit images ranging from 1 to 10 are displayed for each operand and the user is expected to enter the values of the two operands and the result of adding the two operands, in the given text fields.
 When the user clicks on the button ‘Check!’, one of two things can happen:

-Case 1: all three input values are correct
+**Case 1: all three input values are correct**
-i) the text changes to ‘"Correct!
-Have another go?"’. ii) the number of Rabbit images displayed for each of the two operands changes.
-See Figure 2 for an example. iii) the three text fields are reset (i.e. they are made empty).
+i) the text changes to ‘Correct!
+Have another go?’.
+ii) the number of Rabbit images displayed for each of the two operands changes.
+See Figure2 for an example.
-1/5
+iii) the three text fields are reset (i.e. they are made empty).

-Case 2: at least one of the input values entered is incorrect
+**Case 2: at least one of the input values entered is incorrect**
 i) the text changes to ‘Wrong!
+Try again!’.
-Try again!’. ii) the number of Rabbit images displayed does NOT change. iii) the text fields do NOT change.
+ii) the number of Rabbit images displayed does NOT change.
+iii) the text fields do NOT change.
 Figure 2 Action following Case 1

 Implement SumItUp as a Java application.
 You application must satisfy ALL the specific requirements given below:

     a) The title of the top-level container must be ‘Welcome to SumItUp!’.
     b) The initial text should be ‘Enter two operands, result and click on 'Check!'’.
-See Figure 1.
+See Figure1.
     c) There should be no more than 4 Rabbit images per row.
 See Hint 1.
     d) The text fields should be wide enough to display at least TWO characters.
     e) The button ‘Check!’ must not resize when the GUI is resized.
+See Hint 2 and Figure3.
+    f) The ‘plus sign’ icon should appear vertically centered between the two sets of Rabbitimages and must not resize when the GUI is resized.
 See Hint 2 and Figure 3.
-f) The ‘plus sign’ icon should appear vertically centered between the two sets of Rabbit images and must not resize when the GUI is resized.
-See Hint 2 and Figure 3.
     g) When first launched and whenever a correct answer is given, the number of displayed Rabbit images for each operand should change to any number between 1 and 10 (inclusive).
 See Hint 3 and Hint 4.
-Note: It is possible for the next number(s) to be the same as the current number(s).
+    Note: It is possible for the next number(s) to be the same as the current number(s).*
     h) Nothing should happen if the user clicks the ‘Check!’ button while at least one of the text fields are empty, i.e. no errors should be thrown in this case.
     Note: You can assume that only a numeric value will be entered into the text fields.

-2/5
-3/5
-Hint 1: Use an array of JLabel components for the Rabbit images.
-The following constructor may be helpful for the ‘plus sign’ icon. public JLabel(Icon image)
+*Hint 1:* Use an array of JLabel components for the Rabbit images.
+The following constructor may be helpful for the ‘plus sign’ icon.
+`public JLabel(Icon image)`
 A Rabbit image and ‘plus sign’ image are provided.
 You must use these images.
-Hint 2: Consider using containers within other containers and using layouts intelligently.
+*Hint 2:* Consider using containers within other containers and using layouts intelligently.
-Hint 3: Suggested approach for displaying images: look up the following method in the class javax.swing.JLabel. public void setIcon(Icon icon)
+*Hint 3:* Suggested approach for displaying images: look up the following method in the class `javax.swing.JLabel.`
+public void setIcon(Icon icon)
-Hint 4: Suggested approaches for displaying a variable number of images: classes java.util.Random OR java.lang.Math.
+*Hint 4:* Suggested approaches for displaying a variable number of images: classes
+java.util.Random OR java.lang.Math.
 Note: All the necessary files should be placed in a directory called Task1.You can choose whether to place the image files directly under Task1 or within a sub-directory.
 Whichever